What Employees Should Know About the FMLA & Same Sex Labor Rules

 If you meet those provisions, and your employer is one that must adhere to the FMLA, you are covered whether you are in a traditional marriage or a same-sex one (assuming it was performed in a state that recognizes it).

 If you think your employer is discriminating against you, or telling you that you are ineligible for family medical leave, you need someone who can help.
 You need an employment attorney who understands discrimination and can ensure you are able to get the leave you are entitled to.
 Whether you’re welcoming a child into your home or you have to care for a loved one who’s undergoing a difficult time, you don’t need any additional concerns over your benefits and the security of your job.
-Contact Wenzel Fenton Cabassa, P.A. today and schedule your free consultation.
+Contact Wenzel Fenton Cabassa, P.A. today for your free case evaluation.

 Please Note: At the time this article was written, the information contained within it was current based on the prevailing law at the time.
 Laws and precedents are subject to change, so this information may not be up to date.
 Always speak with a law firm regarding any legal situation to get the most current information available.